Policies

 As required by the privacy regulation created as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), this notice describes how health information about you and your child (as a client of my mental health counseling or art therapy practice) may be used and disclosed and how you can get access to you/your child’s individually identified health information.

 I am committed to maintain the privacy of your/your child’s Protected Health Information (PHI).
-In conducting my business, I will create records regarding you/ your child and the treatment and services.
+In conducting my business, I will create records regarding you/your child and the treatment and services administered.

 I may use and disclose your PHI in the following ways.